8n8/bigwebthing/README.md

 + a public signing key change message or
 + an encrypted blob and its nonce

-Each message also contains the public keys of the recipient and sender.
-A public key change message must contain a cryptographic signature.
+Each message also contains the public signing keys of the recipient and sender.
+A public key change message must be signed by the old key.

 The encrypted blob must be no more than 16KB long.
 Before encryption and encoding it is one of: